How Did They Do That?

 At first though, I assumed it was just another invention, one intended by the prosecution to add credibility to its case.

-So I wrote to the Chief Constable and was astonished when Inspector Gordon Taylor of Tayside's Divisional Road Policing Unit
+So I wrote to the Chief Constable and was astonished when I got a call from Inspector Gordon Taylor of Tayside's Divisional Road Policing Unit.

-Over the phone, I asked if he could identify the patrol officer with a view to asking him for further details of the breakdown.
+I wrote to ask for a registration number and if he could identify the patrol officer with a view to asking him for further details of the

-Taylor became obstructive: the officer's name was not in the report, he claimed.
+But Taylor said the officer's name was not in the report.
+And the registration had not been recorded.

 I was eventually sent a redacted copy of a